-Flax, a plant that has been used in textile production for centuries, is making an impressive return to Swiss agriculture thanks to SwissFlax.
-At HAE, we used the high-quality raw material from SwissFlax to produce the limited edition of our Alpine Flaxer Beanies .
+Flax, a plant that has been used in textile production for centuries, is experiencing an impressive return to Swiss agriculture thanks to SwissFlax.
+At HAE , we used the high-quality raw material from SwissFlax to create our limited edition Alpine Flaxer Beanies .
 Dominik Füglistaller , Managing Director of SwissFlax , was available for an interview a few days ago to tell us more about his vision.
 Dominik's goal is to make flax sustainable and regional again - a vision that is closely aligned with HAE's values.
 Like HAE, SwissFlax is committed to sustainability and quality.
-In the interview, Dominik shares his experiences and provides insights into the challenges and opportunities that flax offers for the future of the textile industry.
+In this interview, Dominik shares his experiences and provides insights into the challenges and opportunities that flax offers for the future of the textile industry.

 How did you come up with the idea of reviving flax in Switzerland?
-Dominik Flüglistaller SwissFlax: This was during my agronomy studies.
-For my diploma thesis, I wanted to try something out and not focus on standard crops such as wheat, corn, barley or rapeseed, but decided on flax.
+Dominik Flüglistaller, SwissFlax: This was during my agronomy studies.
+For my diploma thesis, I wanted to try something new and not focus on standard crops like wheat, corn, barley, or rapeseed, so I decided on flax.
 I tested different varieties and seed rates.
-When the flax flowered in mid-June, I knew that this plant had potential.
+When the flax bloomed in mid-June, I knew this plant had potential.

 What fascinates you about flax as a raw material?

-Basically, it is the versatile uses, as the Latin name suggests: Linum usitatissimum (much usable flax).
-In other words, the fibers can be used for clothing, carpets, and cords; the shives (the woody part that accrues when the fibers are broken down) can be used as animal bedding or processed into pressed boards, for example, or the linseed can be used for human consumption.
+Fundamentally, it's the versatility of its uses, as the Latin name suggests: Linum usitatissimum (much-usable flax).
+In other words, the fibers can be used for clothing, carpets, and cords; the shives (the woody part that remains during fiber processing) can be used as animal bedding or processed into pressed boards, for example, and the flaxseeds can be used for human consumption.

-Why would someone choose flax over other materials?
+Why would someone prefer flax over other materials?

-Because it is a natural material that has its history and origins here.
-The material is also breathable, antibacterial, extremely comfortable to wear and can also have a cooling effect.
-With a HAE beanie made of SwissFlax, you are sure to keep a cool head.
+Because it's a natural material with a history and origins here.
+The material is also breathable, antibacterial, extremely comfortable to wear, and can also have a cooling effect.
+With a HAE beanie made of SwissFlax, you're sure to keep a cool head.

 What is the process from flax cultivation to the finished product?

-The flax is sown at the end of March or beginning of April.
-It flowers in June and is picked in July, then roasted and pressed into bales in August.
-The bales then have to "rest" for a while.
-The mechanical fiber extraction takes place in winter.
-The fibers then have to be carded and finally wet-spun.
-Only then do you have the linen yarn in your hands.
+The flax is sown in late March or early April.
+It blooms in June and is picked in July, then reeded and baled in August.
+The bales then need to rest for a while.
+In winter, the fibers are mechanically extracted.
+Afterward, the fibers must be carded and finally wet-spun.
+Only then do you get the linen yarn.

 What are the environmental benefits of flax compared to cotton or synthetic materials?

-It does not need to be watered and is very undemanding when it comes to nutrients.
-This means that we have been able to completely avoid nitrogen fertilization in recent years.
-We also only use one herbicide in production, meaning we produce according to IP-SUISSE guidelines.
-In comparison, around a third of the world's pesticides are used on cotton.
-It is also a renewable raw material, which cannot be said of synthetic materials.
+It doesn't require irrigation and is very undemanding in terms of nutrient requirements.
+This has allowed us to completely eliminate nitrogen fertilizers in recent years.
+Furthermore, we only use one herbicide in production, meaning we produce according to IP-SUISSE guidelines.
+By comparison, around one-third of the world's pesticides are used on cotton.
+Furthermore, it's a renewable resource, which can't be said for synthetic materials.

 What hurdles did you have to overcome to produce flax in Switzerland?

-All the know-how had to be rebuilt and partners had to be found who would support us in the value chain up to the finished yarn.
-In addition, people in the flax industry were not used to the fact that we only wanted our material to be processed from the raw material to the finished yarn and did not want to make any compromises in terms of further processing and traceability.
+All the know-how had to be rebuilt and partners had to be sought who would support us along the value chain all the way to the finished yarn.
+Moreover, the flax industry wasn't used to the idea that we only wanted our material processed from raw material to finished yarn, and that we were unwilling to compromise on further processing and traceability.

 The flax in the fields of SwissFlax